Dębówek

-Dębówek (Eichwalde) is a settlement part of the town of Gozdnica in the Lower Silesian Forest, located in Żagań County, Lubusz Voivodeship, in south-western Poland.
-Before 2016 Dębówek was in Gmina Węgliniec, Zgorzelec County in the Lower Silesian Voivodeship.
+Dębówek (Eichwalde) is a neighbourhood of the town of Gozdnica in the Lower Silesian Forest, located in Żagań County, Lubusz Voivodeship, in south-western Poland.
+Before 2016, Dębówek was in Gmina Węgliniec, Zgorzelec County in the Lower Silesian Voivodeship.

 History

-Dębiny railway station on the Ruszów–Gozdnica railway once served the area between 1896 and 1953.
-A forestry was once based here.
-Dębówek forest complex encompasses the village and Polana.
+Dębiny railway station on the Ruszów–Gozdnica railway was located near the neighbourhood, serving the local forestry between 1896 and 1953.
+Dębówek forestry (part of Ruszów) is based here, the forest complex encompasses the village and Polana.